IT4063C-Fall23/hello-github-StevenHatton/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- How to commit and push changes to my work.

 **I struggled with:** (repeat as needed)
-- .
+- Signing in and finding out I have to accounts.

 **I need the instructor to help me with:** (repeat as needed)
-- .
+- None

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ------------------
 ## 📚 References and Citations
 **I used the following links, books, and other resources in my work:** (repeat as needed)
-- .
+- Page that told us what to do for the assignment.

 **I received help from the following people:** (repeat as needed)
-- .
+- None